mjordan/larkm/README.md

 * Clients must always provide a `target` value.
 * If a NAAN is not provided, larkm will use its default NAAN.
 * If a shoulder is not provided, larkm will use its default shoulder.
-* If an identifier is not provided, larkm will generate a v4 UUID as the identifier.
+* If an identifier is not provided, larkm will generate one using the first 12 characters (minus the hypen at position 9) of a v4 UUID as the identifier.
 * If an identifier is provided, it must not contain a shoulder.
-* If the identifier that is provided is already in use, larkm will respond to the `POST` request with an `409` status code acommpanied by the body `{"detail":"UUID <uuid> already in use."}`.
+* If the identifier that is provided is already in use, larkm will respond to the `POST` request with an `409` status code acommpanied by the body `{"detail":"Identifier <identifier> already in use."}`.

 To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request using curl (the configured default NAAN is `12345`):

 `curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "target": "https://digital.lib.sfu.ca"}'`

-If you now visit `http://127.0.0.1:8000/ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7`, you will be redirected to https://digital.lib.sfu.ca.
+If you now visit `http://127.0.0.1:8000/ark:12345/s1fde97fb3634b`, you will be redirected to https://digital.lib.sfu.ca.

 If you omit the `shoulder`, the configured default shoulder will be used.
-If you omit the `identifier`, larkm will mint one using a v4 UUID.
+If you omit the `identifier`, larkm will mint one using the first 12 characters (minus the hypen at position 9) of a v4 UUID.

 If you provide a NAAN, and it is in the configured list of `allowed_naans`, it will be used instead of the NAAN configured as the `default_naan`: